The Prodigy: Experience and Music for the Jilted Generation (1991–1995)

-Commercial peak with The Fat of the Land and Thornhill's departure (1996–2000)
+Commercial peak with The Fat of the Land and Thornhill's departure (1995–2001)

-In March 1996, The Prodigy released the single "Firestarter", which marked their first song with a lead vocal.
+In March 1996, the Prodigy released the single "Firestarter", which marked their first song with a full vocal.
 Howlett had originally recorded it as an instrumental and thought to incorporate a vocal sample, but upon hearing the track Flint was keen to write and record his own lyric.
 This surprised Howlett at first, but he agreed to try; Flint said the result sounded "quite ... menacing".
 The track gained controversy in the UK for its suggestive lyrics; Flint said the father of the first female firefighter to die in a fire complained that the song was disrespectful, which prompted The Daily Mail to attack the band by carrying a front page headline calling for the song to be banned.
 Howlett clarified that the lyrics are not literal and direct, and Flint said the track is about "stirring people up".
 Nevertheless, BBC radio presenter Chris Evans refused to air the song on his show, and the Prodigy turned down money to have the music video edited so it could air on Top of the Pops, following multiple complaints.

 Despite the controversy "Firestarter" marked the beginning of the band's commercial peak, becoming their first UK number one single which it topped for three consecutive weeks.
 It was also a top-10 hit worldwide and their US breakthrough, peaking at number 30.
 The music video marked the debut of Flint's radically different appearance, sporting his soon-to-be iconic punk look with nose and tongue piercings, tattoos, and dyed hair, and his shift from dancer to frontman.
 The Prodigy followed "Firestarter" with the single "Breathe" in November 1996, which also went to number one in the UK and eight other countries.
 Both singles sold 1.2 million copies each in the UK.

-In late 1996, several US record labels created a bidding war in an effort to sign The Prodigy to a deal.
+In late 1996, several US record labels created a bidding war in an effort to sign the Prodigy to a deal.
 Richard Russell, co-owner of the group's UK label XL Recordings, met with several executives and recalled Guy Oseary of Maverick Records, owned by American singer Madonna, who attended several meetings herself, as the most determined.
 The estimated $5 million deal was announced in February 1997, an unprecedented amount for a rave influenced act, with the press suggesting the bidding war involved over 20 labels.
 In May 1997, a private event was held in Essex for record executives to hear the band's long-awaited studio album The Fat of the Land, although it was still unfinished.
 "Firestarter" and "Breathe" were added to the album.